Can dogs eat pears?

 Summary of how to prepare pears:

-- Wash thoroughly to remove all chemicals and residues.
+• Wash thoroughly to remove all chemicals and residue.

-- Remove all seeds and cut away the casing of the fruit.
+• Remove all pits and cut away the fruit's skin.

-- Medium to large dogs can safely have two fresh slices, small dogs only one slice.
+• Medium to large dogs can safely get two fresh slices, small dogs just one slice.

-- You can make several treats out of one slice by cutting it into small pieces.
+• You can make multiple treats from one slice by cutting it into small pieces.

-Just because pears are safe for dogs doesn't mean your dog should eat pears regularly.
-In moderation, pears are a healthy snack, full of vitamin C, vitamin A and fibre.
-But as with any other food you give your dog, too many pears can cause an upset stomach.
+Just because pears are safe for dogs doesn't mean your dog should be eating pears on a regular basis.
+In moderation, pears are a healthy snack packed with vitamin C, vitamin A, and fiber.
+But like any other food you feed your dog, too many pears can cause an upset stomach.
 So how much is too much?
-Vets recommend limiting treat intake to 10 per cent of your dog's daily diet.
-For small dogs, this means that a slice of pear now and then is enough, a whole pear is probably too much.
-If in doubt, ask your vet.
+Veterinarians recommend limiting treat intake to 10 percent of daily food intake.
+For small dogs, this means that a slice of pear is enough every now and then, a whole pear is probably too much.
+If in doubt, you should ask your veterinarian.